edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * I could spend a long time learning to nest objects inside of each other, but FreeCAD is not completely consistent as it is, and i'm not sure i even know _yet_ what the best nesting strategy is (i am aware of several competing methods).
 * in the meantime, i have complete freedom to name all the objects and organize them in folders as i like.
 It is actually really annoying when FreeCAD moves stuff around (for example when mirroring a surface)

-* Below are the rest of the pictures for the tutorial, i will complete the step descritopns ASAP, thanks for reading!
+* Below are the rest of the pictures for the tutorial, i will complete the step descriptions ASAP, thanks for reading!
 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_06%20the%20weight%20list%20of%20all%20ControlPoly4%20objects.png?raw=true)

 ![07](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_07%20editing%20a%20specific%20weight%20of%20the%20ControlPoly4%20object.png?raw=true)